PrimeGlorious/Library-API-Service/notifications/readme.md

-### Both commands should be ran AFTER the main DRF application is running
+### All commands should be ran AFTER the main DRF application is running

 celery for this bot on windows shall be ran via the next command
 ```